zmajew/zerr/README.md

 	if zerr.GetFirstError(err) == sql.ErrNoRows {
-		// Send the error to the frontend fmt.Println("There is no rows with requested id in database") }
+		// Send the error to the frontend fmt.Println("There is no rows with requested id in the database") }

 	zerr.Log(err)